ABOUT ORNITHOPTERS

 • The outer part of the wing points straight along its line of travel so it can pass through the air with the least possible resistance.
 In other words, the angle of attack is reduced.
 Ornithopters do this too.

 • The bird partially folds its wings.
 This reduces the wingspan and eliminates the draggy outer part of the wing.
 This is not strictly necessary though.
-Most insects and most ornithopters lack the capability.
+Most insects and most ornithopters lack this capability.

 The inner part of the wing is different from the outer part.
 There is little up-and-down movement there, so that part of the wing continues to provide lift just as a result of its forward motion.
 Only the inner part of the wing produces lift in the upstroke, so the upstroke as a whole offers less lift than the downstroke.
 As a result, the bird's body will bob up and down slightly as the bird flies.